The Main Law

 - Terminal Operating Margin - an amount that represents a reasonable return on investment to the supplier for the cost of the establishment and operation of the terminal.

-The TGP system increases the transparency in the wholesale fuel market - providing eligible retailers and distributors with comparative prices (between oil companies) allowing them to make informed decisions about their wholesale fuel purchases.
+The TGP system increases the transparency in the wholesale fuel market - providing eligible retailers and distributors with comparative prices (between fuel suppliers) allowing them to make informed decisions about their wholesale fuel purchases.
 The TGP is fixed for a minimum of 24 hours and sets a maximum at which suppliers can make sales to eligible buyers.
 Generally, prices at terminals change Tuesday – Saturday.

 The 24-Hour Rule